ruimo/sl-certdns/README.md

 This renew all certificates under /etc/letsencrypt.
 You can specify arguments to createcert.sh.
 They will be simply passed to certbot command.
 Since '--staging' is specified in this case, certbot will create certificate for staging.
 The '--renew-by-default' force certbot to renew certificate.

+When certbot renewed the certificate, it creates zero length flag file /etc/letsencrypt/certcreated.
+So you can check this file afterward to check if you need to update existing certificates.

 ## Logging

 If you encounter any problems, try take a log by specifying /tmp/sl-certdns:/var/log/sl-certdns.
 Log will be stored in /tmp/sl-certdns in this case.